valancej/documentation/_pro/quickstart/getting-started-part-three.md

 ![Downloading AES key]({{ site.baseurl }}/images/gettingstarted/aes_key.png)

 {% csnote warn %}
-Be sure to your AES key to your **.gitignore** to prevent it from being committed.
+Be sure to add your project's AES key to your **.gitignore** file to prevent it from being committed.
 {% endcsnote %}

 Now that you've downloaded your AES key, we'll created a new file named `dockercfg` where we'll drop in our Docker Hub credentials: